Making use of climate information for infrastructure planning

-Countries: Brazil, Costa Rica, Nile Basin Initiative, Viet Nam
+Countries: Global programme (transnational): Brazil, Costa Rica, the Nile Basin Initiative (NBI), Viet Nam

-Lead executing agency: Brazil: Ministério do Meio Ambiente (Ministry of the Environment, MMA); Costa Rica: Ministerio de Ambiente y Energía (Ministry of Environment and Energy, MINAE); Nile Basin Initiative (NBI); Viet Nam: Ministry of Planning and Investment (MPI)
+Lead executing agency: Brazil: Ministério do Meio Ambiente (MMA, Ministry of the Environment); Costa Rica: Ministerio Ambiente y Energía (MINAE, Ministry of Environment and Energy); Nile Basin Initiative (NBI); Viet Nam: Ministry of Planning and Investment (MPI)

 Overall term: 2017 to 2020

-Infrastructure adapted to the impacts of climate change is thus one of the United Nations Sustainable Development Goals.
-A number of countries, including Brazil, Costa Rica and Viet Nam, have already launched efforts to increase the resilience of their infrastructure and have included this as a goal in their climate pledges.
+A number of countries, including Brazil, Costa Rica and Viet Nam, already rely on resilient infrastructures and have included this as a goal in their climate pledges.

-In order to honour their pledges, the partner countries need to improve their capacity considerably at the individual, organisational and societal level.
-This includes the capacity to establish and apply institutional arrangements and technical processes, enabling them to independently develop climate information, advisory services and products (climate services) that are geared to the requirements of decision-making and planning processes.
-The partners must be able to access and apply these services effectively when planning infrastructure.
-However, even where needs-based climate services are already available, they are often only used to a limited extent – if at all – in the relevant decision-making and planning processes.
-This is because climate-related issues are not taken into account in the planning specifications, especially in infrastructure planning.
+In order to honour their pledges, the partner countries need to increase their capacity significantly.
+This includes adapting institutions and technical processes to enable the countries to access climate information, advisory services and products and use these for their infrastructure planning.
+At present these climate services are used only to a limited extent because climate-related issues are not taken into account in the planning process, especially not in infrastructure planning.

 A few international initiatives have begun to address this challenge, including the Global Framework for Climate Services (GFCS).
-Their goal is to offer the countries guidelines on the institutional mainstreaming and practical design of value-added climate data for needs-based climate products.
-The project transposes the international framework of action of the GFCS to national level in its partner countries.
-It promotes the country-specific institutional and technical design of structures to enable countries to make better use of climate services and to include them in their infrastructure planning.
+Their goal is to offer the countries guidelines on the meaningful use of climate data and institutional mainstreaming of climate products, e.g. through climate risk assessments.
+Here, the project takes into account country-specific structures to enable countries to make better use of climate services and to involve them in their infrastructure planning.

 Decision-makers in the three partner countries and the Nile Basin Initiative make greater use of climate services when planning infrastructure investment.

-In cooperation with the German National Meteorological Service (Deutscher Wetterdienst, DWD), the project is advising the national partners on building human resources, technical and institutional capacity and networks to improve value-added climate data, from processing climate data to developing user-focused climate products and advisory services for infrastructure planning.
-Particular attention is devoted to establishing sustainable cooperation structures between the relevant actors in the value chain, such as those providing and refining climate data, decision-makers, planners and engineers.
-The project promotes networking between them and is piloting a cooperation network in each country to this end.
-To test these networks and put them on an institutional footing, the actors go through an iterative process through the project-based establishment of a climate service provider-user interface.
+In cooperation with the German National Meteorological Service (Deutscher Wetterdienst, DWD), the project is advising the national partners on how to make the most of the climate services.
+It provides help with processing climate data and shows how climate products and advisory services can be developed for infrastructure planning, e.g. through climate risk assessments.
+Particular attention is devoted to improving cooperation between those providing and refining climate data, decision-makers, planners and engineers in the infrastructure sector.
+To this end, the project is piloting a cooperation network in each country.
+To test these networks and put them on an institutional footing, the actors are given continuous insights into the project-based setting up of a climate service provider-user interface.
 During this process, they develop tailor-made climate products to carry out a technical risk analysis of selected infrastructure.
-The methodology of this analysis is based on the Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol provided by Engineers Canada, another project partner.
-This protocol sets out how objects, their components and operational procedures of specific infrastructure are affected by various climate factors and how to select adaptation measures.
-Experience with the risk analysis process is used to draw up recommendations for including climate change in the existing country-specific infrastructure planning methods and guidelines.
+The methodology of this analysis is based on the Public Infrastructure Engineering Vulnerability Committee (PIEVC Protocol) provided by Engineers Canada, another project partner.
+This Protocol sets out how infrastructure objects and their operational procedures are affected by various climate factors and forms the basis for selecting meaningful adaptation measures.
+The experience gained from the risk assessments helps the partner countries to include climate change in the existing country-specific infrastructure planning methods and guidelines.

-The CSI project promotes the interface between climate information providers and decision makers.
-Through pilot studies, the project supports the development of climate products customised to the needs of the infrastructure owners.
-At the same time, training activities sensitise stakeholders about the importance of using climate information in the various levels of the planning process.
-All activities are integrated into the National Adaptation Plan (NAP) and Nationally Determined Contributions (NDC) to promote their development and implementation.
+The project promotes the interface between climate information providers and decision-makers.
+Through pilot studies, the project supports the development of climate information products customised to the needs of the infrastructure owners.
+At the same time, training activities sensitise project stakeholders to the importance of using climate information in the various levels of the planning process.
+All activities are integrated into the National Adaptation Plan (NAP) and Nationally Determined Contributions (NDCs) to promote their development and implementation.